 And UNZAPSASS President Kalobwe Chinyata explains that the idea behind the speed dating event was to carry out an experiment.

 “We as social psychologists believe that the amount of time it takes for someone to make a first impression is roughly 3 to 5 minutes.
 So we decided to apply what we learn in class in a practical way, to see how people will respond,” he says.

 The president noted that the experiment was a success, and as such, his associated had plans of making the speed dating event into something bigger, that would incorporate the general student populace.

-I am a University of Zambia student that is currently pursuing an undergraduate programme in communication and media studies.
+I am currently pursuing an undergraduate programme in media and communication studies at the University of Zambia.
 I am taking psychology as my minor.
-I would like to work in the advertising industry after I am done with my studies.
-Love art and music and like to apply this in my work.
-A consideration for studies in audio engineering is also part of my plans.
-As many great writers have said in the past words do have power to change lives.
+As many great writers have said in the past, words do have power to change lives.